• HOME

 Outline

-In order to safely employ the attractive characteristics of energetic materials such combustible gases and explosives, their reaction behaviors must be controlled in an appropriate manner to prevent accidents.
-For this purpose, the capabilities to understand combustion and explosion phenomenon and to evaluate the impact of explosions on the surroundings are required.
+In order to utilise the excellent properties of high-energy materials such as hydrogen, which is expected to be a next generation energy carrier, , and other combustible gases and explosives, it is important to identify the hazards of the materials and technologies to be handled, prevent accidents through control and management technology to handle energy appropriately, and mitigate the severity of harm caused by combustion and explosion accidents through mitigation technology.
 Furthermore, it is important to learn from accidents to improve safety management.
-To this end, our group promotes the development of technologies for the safe use of high-energy materials and the advancement of industrial safety, and we aim to meet the needs of government and society related to combustion and explosion safety, through research on 1) the safe use of high-pressure gases, 2) explosive safety and its applications, and 3) industrial safety.
+To this end, our group promotes the development of technologies for the safe use of high-energy materials and the advancement of industrial safety, and we aim to meet the needs of government and society related to combustion and explosion safety through research on 1) the safe use of high-pressure gases, 2) explosive safety and its applications and 3) industrial safety.

 Research Highlights